EctorParking/ector-ui/README.md

 ## Integration as a component library
 - `yarn add https://github.com/EctorParking/ector-ui`
-- Add the line `@import '~ector-ui'` at the top of your main css module
+- Add the line `@import 'ector-ui'` at the top of your main css module